 - Deployment information

-- Differences between remote and local filtering
+- Differences between remote and local management of HTTPS and FTP traffic

 - Identifying remote users

 - When server communication fails

-Websense Remote Filtering Client resides on client machines that are used outside your organization's network.
-When a user makes a browser-based Internet request, Remote Filtering Client uses a heartbeat determines whether it is within or outside the network.
+Forcepoint Remote Filtering Client resides on client machines that are used outside your organization's network.
+When a user makes a browser-based Internet request, Remote Filtering Client uses a heartbeat to determine whether it is within or outside the network.
 If the machine is outside the network, the request is forwarded to Remote Filtering Server.

 You can configure how often Remote Filtering Client sends the heartbeat to see whether it is inside the network.
-See Configuring the Remote Filtering Client heartbeat interval, page 33.
+See Configuring the Remote Filtering Client heartbeat interval, page 31.